Tuesday 20th December 2016

 |Text too small?|

-Auckland-based Rakon will sell 38 million shares, or 17 percent of the company, at 37 cents apiece to Taiwan Stock Exchange-listed Siward in a placement that is expected to settle on Feb.
-15, it said in a statement.
-As part of the deal, Siward will appoint a director to Rakon's board, which faced a shareholder revolt at this year's annual meeting that led to executive director Darren Robinson being dumped from the board.
+The shares rose as far as 28 cents, the highest since May, and were recently up 28 percent at 22 cents after Auckland-based Rakon said it will sell 38 million shares, or 17 percent of the company, at 37 cents apiece to Taiwan Stock Exchange-listed Siward in a placement that is expected to settle on Feb.
+15. As part of the deal, Siward will appoint a director to Rakon's board, which faced a shareholder revolt at this year's annual meeting that led to executive director Darren Robinson being dumped from the board.

-The sale price is more than twice the 17.2 cents Rakon shares last traded at.
-The high-tech components maker's stock has slumped 44 percent this year as it sank back into losses.
+The sale price is more than twice the 17.2 cents Rakon shares closed at yesterday, having slumped 44 percent this year as it sank back into losses.

 "Siward's manufacturing scale and expertise is a perfect complement to Rakon's leading-edge technology," managing director Brent Robinson said.
 "This partnership will give both companies a broader range of products and alternative channels into new and exciting markets."